Playlist: I Love You, Earth

 PHASE 5: APPRECIATE THE BEAUTY IN HARMONY

 “Lazy Calm” is aptly named.
-Peaceful and serene, the song provides a fitting symbol for how simple and sweet life on earth can be, though hints of livelier moments are to be expected.
+Beautiful and serene, the song provides a fitting symbol for how simple and sweet life on earth can be, though hints of livelier moments are to be expected.

-The music conveys this sensation in an interesting way, and the sound is something like the soundtrack of the earth’s ice caps.
+The music conveys is entrancing, and the sound is something like the soundtrack of the earth’s ice caps.
 The guitar is elusive and spacey as icy mist.
 A helix effect throughout the song that seems to spiral round and round adds beautiful colour to the already rich music.
 After a few minutes of chords, a saxophone adds its melancholic contribution to the opening parts, played by Richard Thomas from Dif Juz.

-The vocals are heartbreakingly angelic and render like an instrument of their own: like wildlife in the beautiful but barren tundra, descending, trilling, and dancing throughout.
+The vocals are heartbreakingly angelic and render like an instrument of their own.
+Imagine wildlife in the beautiful but barren tundra, descending, trilling, and dancing throughout.
 The lyrics are chosen for their sounds rather than their meaning, and seem formed of an invented language.

 PHASE 6: MEDITATION ON THE EARTH AND HER FORGIVENESS

-A pressing question as you learn more about the earth and our relationship with her: “Why Do You Love Me?” by Harold Budd and Cocteau Twins.
-Perhaps a question from all of humankind to our planet―why do you love us? why do you house us and life us, while we extinct your species and pollute your waters?―and perhaps a question we will never know the answer to.
+A pressing question as you learn more about the earth and the relationships we have with her: “Why Do You Love Me?” by Harold Budd and Cocteau Twins.
+Perhaps a question from humankind to our planet―why do you love us? why do you give us life, while we extinct your species and pollute your waters?―and perhaps a question we will never know the answer to.

 PHASE 7: KNOW WE ALL MAKE MISTAKES.